NA-MIC/ProjectWeek/PW32_2019_London_Canada/Projects/Slicer_SimpleElastix/README.md

 # Project Description
 Modify the SimpleElastix project to seperate it from the SimpleITK build and instead use SimpleITK as a SuperBuild dependency.
-SimpleElastix should then be integrated into the SlicerElastix module to allow direct use of the Elastix registration filters from python.
+SimpleElastix could then be integrated into the SlicerElastix module to allow direct use of the Elastix registration filters from python.

 ## Objective
 1. Complete build configuration work to enable standalone python wrapping of elastix filters